Criminal Defenses in Florida: Understanding Lack of Intent

 What is Lack of Intent as a Defense in Florida?

-A defendant may argue lack of intent as a defense in Tampa to a charge where they did not possess the necessary criminal intent at the time they committed the unlawful act.
+A defendant may argue lack of intent as a defense in Florida to a charge where they did not possess the necessary criminal intent at the time they committed the unlawful act.

 For a defendant to be found guilty in a criminal case, the prosecution must prove each element of the crime beyond a reasonable doubt.
 Most crimes consist of two elements - actus reus and mens rea.